laboon/CS1632_Summer2018/deliverables/1/deliverable1.md

 Player X won!
 ```

-If flipping or rotating the board causes a "connect four" to occur, that player wins on that turn.
+If flipping or rotating the board causes a "connect four" to occur, that player wins on that turn, EVEN IF THE CHECKERS THAT CREATE A CONNECT FOUR ARE THE OTHER PLAYER'S.

 ```
 Player O, enter move > 4